How often should I get bodywork?

 Where did you get your training?

 I began my massage studies at the San Francisco School for Massage and Bodywork in January 2011, and am now a Certified Massage Practitioner in the State of California.
 I have studied Ortho-Bionomy® with Jim Berns and Sara Sunstein (two of Dr. Paul’s students) since 2011, and the Trager Approach with Gail Stewart (one of Milton Trager’s first students) since 2013.
 I began my study of NeuroKinetic Therapy® in 2014 with its creator, David Weinstock.
-I am developing my knowledge of how trauma (from car accidents and falls to surgery to developmental trauma) impacts the body and how to work intelligently with trauma/chronic stress physiology with Kathy Kain, SEP in her Touch Skills for Trauma training.
+I am developing my knowledge of how trauma (from car accidents and falls to surgery to early childhood trauma) impacts the body and how to work intelligently with trauma/chronic stress physiology with Kathy Kain, SEP in her Touch Skills for Trauma training.
 I completed her 96hrs Touch Skills for Trauma training in September 2017.

 I owe a great debt to Susan Hefner, my Neuromuscular Trainer in New York City, for teaching me tons about anatomy and functional kinesiology, and helping me take ownership of my body.